Hickory Ridge Fest

 For directions and maps go to our Maps page.

-Known as "The Rim of the World" the hub of Hickory Ridge is just off Rt 78 in Morgan County.
-The apples are ready to eat, take a drive and stop at Hickersons.
-C Square is open year round and just a mile from the Best & Elliot Road intersection.
-Stop by for hand-crafted unique gifts or check out the gift shop at Stockport Mill.
+Known as "The Rim of the World" Hickory Ridge is just off Rt 78 in Morgan County.
+C-Square is open year round and just a mile from the intersection of Best & Elliot Roads.
+Stop by for hand-crafted unique gifts, some of which are also featured in the gift shop at Stockport Mill.

 From AAA Magazine, Hitting the Road